 NEL does not calculate a K-CON but does monitor and manage its concentration risk in accordance with IFR, and as part of its ICARAP, assessing whether additional capital should be held against these risks.
 The Firm has a strategy to diversify its client and revenue base, and also its sources of liquidity in order to reduce its concentration risks.
-The analyses and monitoring of these risks and the mitigating factors are described in the Group's Credit and Liquidity Risk policies, and the Firm's ICARAP.
+The analyses and monitoring of these risks and the mitigating factors are described in the credit and liquidity risk policies, and the Firm's ICARAP.